A Reciprocal Theorem for Finite Deformations in Incompressible Bodies: Conclusion

 \section{Conclusion}

-A reciprocal theorem that relates solutions of a specific class of large deformation boundary value problems for incompressible bodies was presented and the complete proof was provided.
-In essence, the theorem states that the addition of uniform normal pressure to traction boundaries\footnote{More precisely, addition of a projected pressure component along directions in which traction is prescribed.} does not change the deformation field solution to the problem and the stress field solution differs only by a uniform hydrostatic component whose magnitude is equal to the magnitude of the added pressure.
-Although limited to incompressible bodies, it is relevant in various modern applications in mechanics of soft materials where the assumption of incompressibility is frequently employed; some examples that lead to elegant non-trivial conclusions are discussed.
+A reciprocal theorem that relates solutions of a specific class of large deformation boundary value problems for incompressible bodies is presented and the complete proof is provided.
+In essence, the theorem states that the addition of uniform normal pressure to the boundary traction does not change the deformation field solution to the problem and the stress field solution differs only by a uniform hydrostatic component whose magnitude is equal to the magnitude of the added pressure.
+Although limited to incompressible bodies, this theorem is relevant in various modern applications in mechanics of soft materials where the assumption of incompressibility is frequently employed; some examples that lead to elegant non-trivial conclusions are discussed.
 Finally, it is shown that the solution fields of the presented theorem identically satisfy the classical Maxwell-Betti theorem.
 Future work could reveal potential applications of the theorem not identified here.
 In addition, generalization of the theorem to a broader class of incompressible constitutive response, such as rate dependence or higher-order elasticity theories might be possible and is left for future work.